 Novy-Marx found that buying companies with high gross profits, which is a form of growth investing, generates higher stock market returns.
 He also found that the strategy is especially effective if you buy more profitable companies, but focus on those with lower share prices relative to book value.
 In other words, by combining Novy-Marx’s quality criteria with French and Fama’s value criteria, you should be able to identify stocks that are profitable but undervalued.

 It would be hard to argue that buying more profitable companies is a riskier strategy, so there’s a greater danger that the premium offered by the quality (or “profitability”) effect will disappear relatively quickly.
-Both Dimensional Fund Advisors and AQR Capital Management have introduced mutual funds designed to take advantage of the profitability effect, while iShares has introduced iShares Edge MSCI USA Quality Factor ETF and iShares Edge MSCI International Quality Factor ETF.
-As they and others seek to exploit Novy-Marx’s insight, the stocks involved could see their prices bid up—and future returns will be lower.
+Among the funds focused on this area are iShares Edge MSCI USA Quality Factor ETF, iShares Edge MSCI International Quality Factor ETF and Vanguard U.S. Quality Factor ETF.
+As these funds and others seek to exploit Novy-Marx’s insight, the stocks involved could see their prices bid up—and future returns will be lower.

 Previous: Momentum Effect